flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/acting-camp.md

   community.

   You'll joint students form the FLS Cinema Camp to create a short film.
-Students must learn to act in front of a camera and hone skill in enunciation, character analysis, improvisation, and reacting to other characters in a scene.
+Students must learn to act in front of a camera and hone their skills in enunciation, character analysis, improvisation, and reacting to other characters in a scene.
 activities-and-excursions: |-
-  ### Activities and Excursions:

   * Hollywood
   * Beverly Hills
   * Makeup Workshop